imyizhang/postfinancex/README.md

 [![GitHub][github_badge]][github_link] [![PyPI][pypi_badge]][pypi_link]

-**PostFinanceX** is a Python library allows you to call PostFinance LLM agent powered by IBM watsonx.ai
+**PostFinanceX** is a Python library allows you to chat with PostFinance LLM agent powered by IBM watsonx.ai